DEKRA-Cybersecurity/MAS-Preloaded-Apps-Scripts/README.md

 To scan the image from a device, it will be necessary to store the image in the `/data/images` folder.

 ### Set of applications
 It is also possible to scan a set of applications without the need of a device image.
-This can be achieved by storing the applications in the following path:` /data/ramdisk/apks/`, with each APK stored in its own folder.
-For example:
+This can be achieved by storing all the applications (apk files) in the following path: `/data/ramdisk/apks/`

-- `/data`: Main project directory.
-    - `/ramdisk`: Ramdisk directory.
-        - `/apks`: Directory that will contain all apks.
-            - `/folder_1`: Subdirectory containing apk_1.
-                - `app_1.apk`
-            - `/folder_2`: Subdirectory containing apk_2.
-                - `app_2.apk`
-            - `/folder_3`: Subdirectory containing apk_3.
-                - `app_3.apk`
-            - ...

 # Scripts MASA